nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ![ReviewKeystrokes](images/ReviewKeystrokes.png)

 The diagram above shows the keystrokes you will use to interact with the cards in the Review mode.
-Notice that the keys are all close to the enter key so that you can breeze through decks of cards with ease!
+Notice that the keys are all close to the Enter key so that you can breeze through decks of cards ergonomically!
 - The top row of keys are commands to flip cards, or move to the previous/next cards.
 - The bottom row of keys are commands to tag the difficulty of the current card.
-- You must press the enter key after typing in the command to execute it, e.g., pressing the key `p` alone will not flip the card.
+- You must press the Enter key after typing in the command to execute it, e.g., pressing the key `p` alone will not flip the card.

 ### 3.6.4.
 Flipping the Card: `p`